parryc/thevoid/templates/leflan/books_books-2018.md

 * _Hiroshima Bugi: Atomu 57_ - Gerald Vizenor
 * _Alice in Wonderland_ - Lewis Carroll
 * _The World of Pooh_ - A. A. Milne
+* _From a Certain Point of View_ - Various Authors